Selective Neuron Amplification in Transformer Language Models: Results

-Mathematics is where the pattern is cleanest.
-Baselines are extremely low, sitting between 0.003 and 0.026, which reflects how little arithmetic GPT-2 saw during training.
-Those numbers might suggest the capability simply is not there.
-But the improvements under SNA say otherwise.
-Something is present in the network; it just is not contributing strongly enough to show up in normal inference.
-Layer 8 keeps appearing as the optimal intervention point across all three difficulty levels.
-Even on the hardest task, where the baseline is 0.003, gains of around 15.67\% are achievable under good configurations.
+Five tasks fell into Zone 1: all three mathematics levels, poetry medium, and poetry hard.
+Mean improvement was 27.85\%, with the peak reaching 70.3\%.
+Mathematics is the cleanest case.
+Baselines sit between 0.003 and 0.026, reflecting how little arithmetic GPT-2 saw during training.
+Those numbers might suggest the capability is absent, but the SNA results say otherwise.
+Something is present in the network, just not contributing strongly enough under normal inference.

+Layer 8 appears as the optimal intervention point across all three math difficulty levels.
+Difficulty does not shift the optimal layer, only domain does.
 Poetry is messier.
-Both medium (0.066) and hard (0.063) sit near the top of the Zone 1 range, and their results are less consistent.
-The best outcome in the entire study came from a poetry task at 70.3\%, but other configurations on the same tasks produced much more modest gains.
-Our best guess is that abstract language draws on more distributed semantic representations, which are harder to target cleanly than the relatively localized arithmetic circuits at Layer 8.
-Layer 21 tends to be where the strongest poetry gains appear, but it is not as reliable across runs as Layer 8 is for mathematics.
+Layer 21 comes up most often, but results vary considerably across prompts.
+Abstract language draws on more distributed semantic representations, which are harder to target cleanly than the localized arithmetic circuits at Layer 8.

-\subsection{Zone 3 — Saturation Ceiling (Baseline $>0.10$)}
+\subsection{Zone 3 — Saturation Ceiling (Baseline $> 0.10$)}

-All coding and logic tasks, along with poetry easy, landed in Zone 3.
-Seven tasks in total.
-Running 2,016 parameter configurations per task and still seeing minimal improvement is a fairly strong signal that the issue is not with how we tuned things.

-Coding is the easiest to explain.
-GPT-2 saw a lot of code during training, and it shows.
-Baseline scores between 0.32 and 0.51 mean the model already handles these tasks with considerable confidence.
-There is not much latent signal left to amplify.
-Changing the layer, the neuron count, the multiplier — none of it makes much difference.
-The circuits are already doing what they can.
+Seven tasks landed in Zone 3: all coding levels, all logic levels, and poetry easy.
+We ran 2,016 configurations per task and still saw minimal improvement.
+At that point the issue is clearly structural, not a tuning problem.
+Coding makes sense.
+GPT-2 saw a lot of code during pretraining, and baselines between 0.32 and 0.51 reflect that.
+The circuits are already fully engaged, there is nothing left to amplify.

 Logic is harder to read.
-The baseline confidence is high, but that does not mean the model is actually reasoning.
-A lot of what looks like logical competence in GPT-2 is probably pattern matching over structures it has seen repeatedly.
-For SNA, though, it does not really matter why the model is confident.
-High-confidence outputs mean heavily engaged circuits, and heavily engaged circuits do not respond well to amplification.
-One thing this exposes is that the method cannot tell the difference between genuine capability and learned surface patterns.
+The high confidence likely comes from pattern matching over familiar structures rather than genuine reasoning.
+But from SNA's perspective that distinction does not change anything.
+Saturated circuits do not respond to amplification regardless of why they got saturated.
+This does expose a real limitation though: the method cannot tell the difference between genuine capability and learned surface patterns.
 Both look the same from the outside.